MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-cluster.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 You can deploy a Kubernetes cluster on Azure Stack from a client VM running the AKS Engine.
-In this article, we look at writing a cluster definition, deploying a cluster, and then verifying your Kubernetes cluster.
+In this article, we look at writing a cluster specification, deploying a cluster with the `apimodel.json` file, and verify your cluster by deploying mysql with Helm.

 ## Define a cluster specification

-You can specify the cluster in a document file using the JSON format called the [API model](https://github.com/Azure/aks-engine/blob/master/docs/topics/architecture.md#architecture-diagram).
-The AKS Engine uses the API model to create your cluster.
+You can specify a cluster specification in a document file using the JSON format called the [API model](https://github.com/Azure/aks-engine/blob/master/docs/topics/architecture.md#architecture-diagram).
+The AKS Engine uses a cluster specification in the API model to create your cluster.

 ### Update the API model